-Other Considerations.
+Physical Safety.
 Please wear closed-toe shoes at all times because there are lots of rusty metal objects lying around and it is easy to stub your toe at the ruins.

+Personal Safety at Night and any Time.
 As in any place, women should not take their safety for granted.
 It is wise, therefore, to know the rules, and here are a few well-tested guidelines.
 If you are being pestered by someone, just don't talk to them.
 It is often useful to pretend you do not understand, even if you do.
 Women should always travel with a friend and if possible with a male companion.
 It is always wise to be conservative and respectful in your behavior.
-Idle chats with strange men, particularly drunks, is often taken as a sign of your interest in them (invariably sexual), and should be avoided.
+Idle chats with strange men, particularly drunks, is often taken as a sign of your interest in them (invariably sexual) and should be avoided.
 If you are harassed (unlikely, but it does happen), it is useful to avoid speaking and simply walk away and ignore the person concerned.
 In most situations, the presence of other women is the safest retreat.
-Try not to go into a bar where the only patrons are men.
+Try not to go into a bar or anywhere else where the only patrons are men.
+Wherever you go, make sure you have an exit plan, both physically (know where the exits to the building are) and metaphorically (make sure you have a plan to get out of a situation that makes you uncomfortable).